 - vi.
 Develop sound and effective systems for generation and sharing of information within the Group, management of risks and effective supervision of the Group. - vii.
-Require the risk management, compliance function and internal audit group to conduct a periodic formal review of the group structure, their controls and activities to assess consistency with the Board's approved polices, practices and strategies and to require said Groups.
+Require the risk management, compliance function and internal audit group to conduct a periodic formal review of the group structure, their controls and activities to assess consistency with the Board's approved policies, practices and strategies and to require said Groups.

-5) Responsible for approving Bank's risk governance framework and overseeing management's implementation thereof.
+(5) Responsible for approving Bank's risk governance framework and overseeing management's implementation thereof.
 The Board shall:

-- (a) Define the Bank's risk appetite.
-In setting the risk appetite, the Board shall take into account the business environment, regulatory landscape, and the Bank's long term interests and ability to manage risk.
-Approve and oversee adherence to the risk appetite statement, risk policy, and risk limits. - (b) Oversee the development of, approve, and oversee the implementation of policies and procedures relating to the management of risks throughout the Bank in accordance with BSP guidelines such as credit, market, liquidity, operational, bank protection, compliance, information technology, information security, cyber security, data privacy, business continuity and social media risks.
+- a.
+Define the Bank's risk appetite.
+In setting the risk appetite, the Board shall take into account the business environment, regulatory landscape, and the Bank's long-term interests and ability to manage risk.
+Approve and oversee adherence to the risk appetite statement, risk policy, and risk limits. - b.
+Oversee the development of, approve, and oversee the implementation of policies and procedures relating to the management of risks throughout the Bank in accordance with BSP guidelines such as credit, market, liquidity, operational, bank protection, compliance, information technology, information security, cyber security, data privacy, business continuity and social media risks.

-- (c) Define organizational responsibilities following the three lines of defense framework.
+- c.
+Define organizational responsibilities following the three lines of defense framework.
 The business line functions will represent the first line of defense, the risk management and compliance functions for the second line of defense, and the internal audit functions for the third line of defense: - i.
 Ensure that the risk management, compliance and internal audit functions have proper stature in the organization, have adequate staff and resources, and carry out their responsibilities independently, objectively and effectively. - ii.
-Ensure that non-executive directors meet regularly, with the external auditor and heads of the internal audit, compliance and risk management functions other than in meetings of the audit and risk oversight committees, in the absence of senior management. - (d) Approve the Bank's reputational risk management framework as part of its enterprise risk management strategy, ensure that it provides an effective and efficient system of identifying, measuring, monitoring and controlling reputational risk and is periodically reviewed by an independent and competent party to provide assurance that the controls in place to manage reputational risk are operating as intended9

-6) The Board shall ensure that a compliance program is defined for the Bank and that compliance issues are resolved expeditiously.
+Ensure that non-executive directors meet regularly, with the external auditor and heads of the internal audit, compliance and risk management functions other than in meetings of the audit and risk oversight committees, in the absence of senior management. - d.
+Approve the Bank's reputational risk management framework as part of its enterprise risk management strategy, ensure that it provides an effective and efficient system of identifying, measuring, monitoring and controlling reputational risk and is periodically reviewed by an independent and competent party to provide assurance that the controls in place to manage reputational risk are operating as intended.9 - e.
+Approve portfolio objectives, overall investment strategies, general investment policies, and limits that are consistent with the bank's financial condition and risk tolerance. - f.
+Oversee the integration of sustainability principles and objectives in the bank's investment activities and monitor the progress in attaining such objectives through the relevant committee it designated. - (6) The Board shall ensure that a compliance program is defined for the Bank and that compliance issues are resolved expeditiously.
 For this purpose, the Corporate Governance and Compensation Committee shall oversee the compliance program.